Who is eligible to apply?

 Yes, particularly if they are working in collaboration with composers.

-Due to heavy demand we are unlikely to be able to offer a residency to anyone whose work is not related to the creation of new musical works.
-We cannot offer places to performers who are curating and/or rehearsing programmes.
+Due to heavy demand we are unable to offer a residency to anyone whose work is not related to the creation of new musical works.
+So, we cannot offer places to performers who are curating or rehearsing programmes, unless this is exclusively part of a creative process.

 Do you cater for all diets?